DenisPiralic/OptiverTraderLogBook/Log_1.md

 ### Z-score

-When looking on public forums such as forexfactory.com and also looking at that twitter page referenced above, it is clear that **Z-score** will be a big player in tracking the movement of how these financial intruments move.
+When looking on public forums such as forexfactory.com and also looking at that twitter page referenced above, it is clear that **Z-score** will be a big player in tracking the movement of how these financial instruments move.

 The Z-score, commonly referred to as the standard score, is a statistical indicator that shows how many standard deviations a data point deviates from the population mean.
 When calculating the Z-score, the population mean is subtracted from each data point, and the result is divided by the population standard deviation: